 Restrictive procedures are defined in DHS policy as those which result in the limitation of the member's rights including their communication with others, access to leisure activities, money or personal property, goods or services, movement at home or the community or any direct observational procedures specified as a result of challenging behavior during times or places which would otherwise be considered private.
 Use of restrictive procedures is regulated by OAC 340:100-5-50 through 340:100-5-58.
 Aversive conditioning procedures, withholding meals, breaks, sleep or the ability to maintain personal hygiene, involuntary forfeiture of money or personal property, corporal punishment and the use of exclusionary time-out or timeout rooms are all prohibited.
-The use of restrictive intervention must be reported via an incident report and critical incident reporting procedure followed.
-DHS/DDS Case Managers as well as the Incident Management Committee review cases to detect unauthorized use of restraint.
+The use of restrictive intervention must be reported via an event report.
+DHS/DDS Case Managers as well as the Event Management Committee review cases to detect unauthorized use of restraint.
 DHS/DDS Case Managers and Quality Assurance monitoring is also in place to detect any unreported use of restraints.